 The share capital of Taro U.S.A. is divided into two classes.
 Taro Israel owns 96.9% of the shares that have economic rights and 50% of the shares that have voting rights in Taro U.S.A.
 Taro Development Corporation ("TDC") owns 3.1% of the shares that have economic rights and 50% of the shares that have voting rights in Taro U.S.A.
 Sun owns all of the outstanding voting shares of TDC and thereby controls TDC.
 Although TDC has agreed to vote all of its shares in Taro U.S.A. for the election to its board of directors of such persons as Taro Israel may designate, TDC may terminate the agreement upon one year written notice.
-In the event that TDC were to cease voting its shares in Taro U.S.A. for our designees, or otherwise, in accordance with Taro Israel's preference, TDC could prevent Taro Israel from electing a majority of the board of directors of Taro U.S.A., effectively block actions that require approval of a majority of the voting power in Taro U.S.A. and potentially preclude the Company from consolidating Taro U.S.A. into the Company's financial statements.
-Taro U.S.A. accounted for 88% of the Company's consolidated revenue for the year ended March 31, 2013, 84% of the Company's consolidated revenue for the three months ended March 31, 2012 and the year ended December 31, 2011, and 78% of the Company's consolidated revenue for the year ended December 31, 2010.
+In the event that TDC were to cease voting its shares in Taro U.S.A. for our designees, or otherwise, in accordance with Taro Israel's preference, TDC could prevent Taro Israel from electing a majority of the board of directors of Taro U.S.A. effectively block actions that require approval of a majority of the voting power in Taro U.S.A. and potentially preclude the Company from consolidating Taro U.S.A. into the Company's financial statements.
+Taro U.S.A. accounted for 87% and 88% of the Company's consolidated revenue for the years ended March 31, 2014 and 2013, respectively, and 84% of the Company's consolidated revenue for the year ended December 31, 2011.